rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 RHACM can help deploying apps, managing multiple clusters, and enforcing policies across multiple clusters at scale.

-But how to connect our pods and services?
+But how to connect our pods and services between two different clusters, enabling the communication between different microservices deployed into different clusters?

 The first thought is to use the Ingress Controllers or Openshift Routers, right?
 But this have several setbacks and it's not quite flexible, because all of your traffic needs to egress through one of your clusters to another, and ingress in the destination cluster using the specific routes / ingresses exposing our apps.